 Blimps are best known today for their role as advertising and promotional vehicles.
 Goodyear began using blimps to advertise their brand in 1925, and The Lightship Group has operated promotional blimps for various companies over the past 20 years.
 But blimps have also played an important role in the armed forces of many countries.
 For example, United States Navy’s lighter-than-air program made extensive use of blimps from the 1920s through the 1950s, primarily in anti-submarine and reconnaissance roles.

 The Hindenburg is often called “blimp” but that is not correct; Hindenburg was a rigid airship which maintained its shape by means of a metal framework, and not from the pressure of the gas within its hull.

 A semi-rigid airship, like a blimp, maintains its aerodynamic shape from internal gas pressure, but it has a partial rigid frame, usually in the form of a keel, which supports and distributes loads and provides structural integrity during maneuvering.

 Other famous semi-rigid airships from history include the Norge (of polar explorer Roald Amundsen) and the Italia (of Umberto Nobile).

-The so-called “Farmers blimp” is not a blimp but a zeppelin, since it was built by the German company that created the Hindenburg and the zeppelin warships of World War I.
+The so-called “Farmers blimp” was not a blimp but a zeppelin, since it was built by the German company that created the Hindenburg and the zeppelin warships of World War I.

-The “Farmers Airship” is not owned or operated by Farmers Insurance; it is a Zeppelin NT named Eureka which belongs to the California company Airship Ventures, and the Farmers logo is part of a paid advertising agreement.
-The ship has previously advertised the Disney film “UP” and the personal genetics company 23andMe.
+The “Farmers Airship” was a Zeppelin NT named Eureka which belonged to the now-defunct California company Airship Ventures, and the Farmers logo was part of a paid advertising agreement.
+The ship previously advertised the Disney film “UP” and the personal genetics company 23andMe.